Deep state conspiracy theory in the United States

 In the United States, a political conspiracy theory posits the existence of a deep state within the US federal government, primarily composed of members of the FBI and CIA.
 Proponents argue that a clandestine network of conspirators within the leadership of the financial and industrial sectors exercise power alongside or within the elected government.

 There have been precursors to the idea of a deep state conspiracy since at least the 1950s.
 The term deep state originated in the 1990s as a reference to high-level anti-democratic coalitions in Turkey, but began to be used to refer to the American government as well, including during the Obama administration.
-Allegations of a deep state conspiracy reached mainstream recognition under the first presidency of Donald Trump, who falsely claimed the "deep state" was working against him and his administration's agenda.
+Allegations of a deep state conspiracy reached mainstream recognition under the first presidency of Donald Trump, who claimed the "deep state" was working against him and his administration's agenda, but public opinion pointed out as inaccurate.

 Origins of the concept

 Although the term deep state is thought to have originated in Turkey in the 1990s, belief in the concept of a deep state has been present in the United States since at least the 1950s.
 A 1955 article in the Bulletin of the Atomic Scientists, quotes Americans sharing their belief in the existence of a "dual state": a hidden national security hierarchy and shadow government that monitors and controls elected politicians.

+President Dwight Eisenhower warned in his 1961 farewell address:

+In the councils of government, we must guard against the acquisition of unwarranted influence, whether sought or unsought, by the military-industrial complex.
+The potential for the disastrous rise of misplaced power exists and will persist.
+We must never let the weight of this combination endanger our liberties or democratic processes.
+We should take nothing for granted.
+Only an alert and knowledgeable citizenry can compel the proper meshing of the huge industrial and military machinery of defense with our peaceful methods and goals, so that security and liberty may prosper together.